lezcano/geotorch/README.rst

 Overview
 --------

-GeoTorch provides a way to perform constrained optimization and optimization on manifolds in a non-intrusive way.
+GeoTorch provides a way to perform constrained optimization and optimization on manifolds with just one line of code.
 It is compatible with any layer and model implemented in Pytorch and any optimizer with no modifications.

 .. code:: python